SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 SignalKey
 ============

-SignalKey class can be instanciated to represent some data which can go through the pipeline.
-Technicaly speaking, SignalKey is a HardType which has a name and is used as a "key" to retrieve stuff.
+SignalKey objects are used to refer to data which can go through the pipeline.
+Technicaly speaking, SignalKey is a HardType which has a name and is used as a "key" to retrieve the signals in a certain pipeline stage.

 .. code-block:: scala